Oblong/gst-alphamask/README.md

 # gst-alphamask

-gst-alphamask is a plugin to combine a video stream with an alpha mask stream to produce a single video stream in AYUV or A420 formats.
+gst-alphamask is a plugin to combine a video stream with an alpha mask stream to produce a single video stream in A420, ARGB or AYUV formats.

 It requires: